-- Vessels must move out of a contact zone if whales are visibly disturbed (includes behaviour such as extended diving or evading vessels). - Aircraft are not permitted to fly within 300m of a whale. - Swimming with, feeding or touching whales is not permitted.
+- A vessel must not cause a whale to alter its direction or speed of travel. - A vessel must not disperse or separate a group of whales. - Vessels must move out of a contact zone if whales are visibly disturbed (includes behaviour such as extended diving or evading vessels). - Aircraft are not permitted to fly within 300m of a whale. - Swimming with, feeding or touching whales is not permitted.
 Such actions may cause stress to the whale and are dangerous to people.
-If you are in the water and a whale approaches, you must maintain a minimum of 100m distance between yourself and the whale. - A trial started in 2016 that enabled current commercial whale shark tour operators to conduct swim-with-humpback whale tours under strict rules.
+If you are in the water and a whale approaches, you must maintain a minimum of 100m distance between yourself and the whale. - If you come across a commercial vessel displaying a humpback whale flag, it means they are undertaking interaction activities with humpback whales and may have swimmers in the water.
+Please maintain a distance of 100m from this vessel. - A trial started in 2016 that enabled current commercial whale shark tour operators to conduct swim-with-humpback whale tours under strict rules.
 Please note this activity is being closely monitored by the department and recreational boaters must adhere to the current legislation that stipulate no swimming with whales.
-To join a tour to swim with humpback whales, contact the Ningaloo Visitor Centre on (08) 9949 3070. - Please be aware that different legislation applies to interacting with humpback whales in Commonwealth waters
+To join a tour to swim with humpback whales, contact the Ningaloo Visitor Centre on (08) 9949 3070. - Please be aware that different legislation applies to interacting with humpback whales in Commonwealth waters.